top of page

 Why should I sign up to Soil Association Exchange?

-Many reasons!
+We like to think there are lots of reasons.
 Firstly, Soil Association Exchange provides high-quality data on a farm’s sustainability which is increasingly required by food processors, retailers and the finance industry.

 Thirdly, we help farmers take advantage of the financial opportunities available to farms which are farming more sustainably (including public subsidies and private markets, such as carbon).